- Outreach and Impact

 Become familiar with the application services AMCAS at the AAMC (Association of American Medical Colleges) and AACOMAS at AACOM (American Association of Colleges of Osteopathic Medicine).
 Learn about professional trends and initiatives at these websites.

 There are many opportunities to hear from speakers, so attend lectures when you can.
 We have physicians who speak, panel discussions, and there are activities at the osteopathic medical school in Lebanon, COMP-NW which you can learn about at www.opso.org.
-Be sure to note that both MDs (allopathic) and DOs (osteopathic) physicians are fully license to do all specialties.
+Be sure to note that both MDs (allopathic) and DOs (osteopathic) physicians are fully licensed to do all specialties.
 DOs also receive training in osteopathic manipulation.
+NOTE: By 2020, graduates of both MD and DO schools will be eligible for all medical residencies in the United States.

-The Medical Preceptorship matches junior or senior premed students with local physicians.
+Eligible OSU undergraduate students can also apply for the Medical Preceptorship which matches junior or senior premed students with local physicians for a term for shadowing.

 Medical schools want to know if you have a realistic view of what lies ahead in medical school and in the profession.
 Have you worked around people who are sick, in pain, have no access to medical care?
 Do you understand the scope of practice of a physician, compared to other members of the health care team, and is that where you see yourself?
-To learn about the many other careers, see www.ExploreHealthCareers.org
+To learn about the many other careers in the health professions, see www.ExploreHealthCareers.org

 Medical schools want you to know yourself; what are your values, what is important to you?